 See Related: Best Travel Sandals for Beach Destinations

 20. Arizona: The Grand Canyon

-Almost everyone on Earth has heard of the Grand Canyon, but you can’t understand how majestic the real thing is until you’ve seen it for yourself.
-It’s just off the West Coast, and you’ll find it as a incredible detour while you’re driving through.
+Almost everyone on Earth has heard of the Grand Canyon, but you can’t understand how marvelous it is until you’ve seen it yourself.
+It’s just off the West Coast; you’ll find it a significant detour while driving through.

-Is it worth stopping for if you have to break your original road-trip plan a little?
+Is it worth stopping if you must break your original road-trip plan a little?
 Most people would say yes.
-The Grand Canyon is a UNESCO World Heritage Site, and a natural national treasure…and somehow this accolade and testimonials still don’t do it justice.
+The Grand Canyon is a UNESCO World Heritage Site and a national natural treasure…and somehow, this accolade and testimonials still don’t do it justice.

 21. Nevada: Great Basin National Park

 Frequent hikers will love the Great Basin National Park.
-Lazy hikers will happen to love the park just as much, with a total of 77,000 acres – and great accommodation if you’d like to stay in one of the most laid-back places on earth.
+Lazy hikers will happen to love the park just as much, with a total of 77,000 acres – and excellent accommodation if you’d like to stay in one of the most laid-back places on Earth.

 22. Nevada: Sand Mountain

-Sand Mountain is one of the world’s most famous natural sand dunes, located right in Nevada.
-You’ll find Sand Mountain about 25 miles from Fallon, smaller-town Nevada while driving along Route 50.
+Sand Mountain is one of the world’s most famous natural dunes in Nevada.
+You’ll find Sand Mountain about 25 miles from Fallon, a smaller Nevada town, while driving along Route 50.

 See Related: Fabulous Day Trips from Las Vegas